DikshantBhatia/dashboard-ui/README.md

 # Dashboard UI

-User Interface to view the the dashboard app.
+User Interface to view the dashboard app.
 User needs to signup | signin to view the reports.
 App currently displays the chart to view the average loan amount taken by the companies over a span of time.